 - Sea salt and ground pepper

-Put the dry bulgar wheat in a medium size bowl and soak in cold water for about 20 minutes.
-Meanwhile, continue with the recipe while the wheat is soaking.
+Put the dry bulgar wheat in a medium-size bowl and soak in cold water for 20 minutes (not longer).
+Meanwhile, continue with the recipe.

-Wash and pat dry the parsley and mint leaves.
-Put both parsley and mint leaves in the food processor and process until the leaves are finely chopped.
+Wash and pat dry the parsley and mint leaves and remove thick stems.
+Put both parsley and mint leaves in a food processor and process just enough so that the leaves are finely chopped.
 This should not turn to liquid.
-Put the chopped leaves in a large salad bowl.
+Put chopped leaves in a large salad bowl.

-Finely chop the onions and tomatoes by hand and add these to the parsley and mint leaves.
-Add the bulgar wheat.
-Mix well.
+With a knife, finely dice the onions and tomatoes and add these with the tomato juices to the parsley and mint leaves.

 Add salt and pepper to taste.